Joomla Extensions

 Blocked Requests Log cleanup: Clears the blocked action log

-Session table repair & optimize: Repairs and optimizes the #__session database table
+Session table repair & optimise: Repairs and optimises the #__session database table

 Clean up session metadata: Removes obsolete sessions in the #__session database table